marijnh/Eloquent-JavaScript/08_error.md

 goes into or comes out of a function.
 If you have that information written down, you're less likely to get confused.

-You could add a comment like this above the `goalOrientedRobot` function from the last chapter, to describe its type.
+You could add a comment like the following before the `goalOrientedRobot` function from the previous chapter to describe its type:

 ```
 // (VillageState, Array) → {direction: string, memory: Array}